 We usually pay attention to two main areas: Eligibility (competency, hard skills, can they do the job and IQ or objective intelligence) and Suitability (soft skills, including self-awareness, empathy… EQ or emotional intelligence).

 Eligibility is simple if you’ve taken the time to understand and map out job skills and requirements.
 Suitability is a little more difficult.
 But understand that suitability is also work-related.
 It’s not about personality, which could quickly become a slippery slope that leads you into discrimination, or what might look like discrimination.
 It’s about learning how will this person fit in and work with your team.

 Remember, there’s a war going on out there.
 Be deliberate with your culture, it’s a dynamic living organism and you have to care for it.
 Knowing your values and hiring with purpose is the best way to avoid landmines.
 You’ve got this.
-Keep an eye out for Part II in this series where we cover the ins and out of successful interviewing, and how to go from just filling a need to actually finding a teammate.
+If you enjoyed this read, you might like my next article, Part II in this series, where we cover the ins and outs of successful interviewing, and how to go from just filling a need to actually finding a teammate.

 Here at Civilian, our mission is creating social change for the common good.
 We work with government agencies, not-for-profits, and purpose-driven businesses to promote public health, transportation, conservation, disaster preparedness, education, and workforce development.
 We value teamwork and our mantra is, “Where there’s a we, there’s a way.”